-An ARTES C&G outline proposal for a space segment development activity shall comprise the following two elements:
+An ARTES C&G outline proposal for a development activity shall comprise the following two elements:

 A document describing the Product Development Plan and the proposed associated activity(ies) (this template, duly completed as appropriate).

-One or more supporting spreadsheet documents (“C&G Space Segment – Financial Forecast Workbook” can be downloaded at https://artes.esa.int/documents”) that provide the financial analysis elements of your business plan.
+One or more supporting spreadsheet documents (“Financial Forecast Workbooks”) that provide the financial analysis elements of your business plan.

+Financial Forecast Workbook templates can be downloaded at https://artes.esa.int/documents.
+Please select the template that is most appropriate for your proposed activity (“Space Segment and System”, or “Ground Segment and Applications”)

 Formal authorisation from the National Delegation(s) of the companies involved is required for the proposed activity at the time of submission of the Full Proposal.
-Therefore the bidder is advised to begin discussions with the relevant National Delegate(s) prior to submitting the outline proposal.
+Therefore, the bidder is advised to begin discussions with the relevant National Delegate(s) prior to submitting the outline proposal.

-To initiate the outline proposal revision process, the two completed documents must be sent to the following email address: artes-cg@esa.int.
-An outline proposal will be informally reviewed by the Agency but only if both elements are provided simultaneously.
+To initiate the outline proposal review process, the completed documents must be sent to the following email address: artes-cg@esa.int.
+An outline proposal will be informally reviewed by the Agency, but only if both elements are provided simultaneously.
 It is preferable that you provide the completed spreadsheet file(s) in Excel format.
 However, you may include the financial analyses as PDF attachments to your proposal document.

 Please ensure that the submitted versions of the two elements are mutually consistent.
 Failure to do so may lead to feedback delay.